Reading

 Some children are identified as having special educational needs (SEN) in reading.
 For many such children, their main reading learning takes part in a group which is carefully matched to their current attainment; this is the case for those accessing the RW Inc programme.

-For all children, the reading book(s) which they bring home will be matched to their current attainment and plenty of practice reading it/them will really benefit their reading progression.
-Your child’s class teacher may also suggest other activities you can do at home to help your child progress well in reading.
+For all children, the reading book(s) which they bring home will be matched to their current attainment and plenty of practice reading it/them will really benefit their progression.
+Your child’s class teacher may also suggest other activities you can do at home to help your child progress in reading.

 Reading Spine